 In addition, we have allies throughout the city that invite us to explore with them, whereby teaching artists will be expected to nurture relationships with those agencies, and partners.

 - Fill out our application and email a resume to email@example.com stating your interest and relevant experience.

 - Attend a MANDATORY Training Session & Professional Development

 - The following clearances are now required due to new laws.
 Starting July 1st, 2015 anyone applying to be a volunteer will need a Child Abuse Clearance and a Criminal Background Check, as well as a Fingerprint based Federal FBI Criminal History Check if you have NOT continuously lived in PA for the past 10 years.
-The cost of the fingerprinting is $25.75.
+As of the last review, the cost of the fingerprinting was $25.75.

 - For the Child Abuse Clearance, visit the Child Welfare Portal.
 Click "Create Individual Account."
 Follow the steps and send a copy of your clearance when you receive it to firstname.lastname@example.org.

 - For the Criminal Background Check, visit the PATCH website and click "New Record Check (Volunteers Only).
 Once results come through, send a copy of your Certification Form to email@example.com

 - If you have lived in PA for 10+ years, complete this Volunteer Affirmation Form and send to firstname.lastname@example.org.